Unveiling Topological Modes on Curved Surfaces: Discussion

 \section{Discussion}

-In this paper, we have investigated the interplay between the topological edge modes and curved geometry for different physical setups, namely the shallow water equations, inhomogeneous Maxwell's equations and the Dirac equation defined on curved manifold.
+In this paper, we have investigated the interplay between the topological edge modes and curved geometry for different physical setups, namely the shallow water equations, inhomogeneous Maxwell's equations, and the Dirac equation defined on curved manifold.
 We have considered the cases where edge states are formed by a chiral term breaking the symmetry of the system Hamiltonians.
-In the cases when the Hamiltonians are Hermitian, one can observe the classical bulk-boundary correspondence by calculating the Chern number in the regions with different sings of the chiral term and usually one can make the conclusion about the existence of topologically protected edge modes.
-The presence of curvature makes the system non-Hermitian , and therefore one has to argue the existence of the line gap in the band spectrum.
+In the cases when the Hamiltonians are Hermitian, one can observe the classical bulk-boundary correspondence by calculating the Chern number in the regions with different sings of the chiral term and usually one can conclude the existence of topologically protected edge modes.
+The presence of curvature makes the system non-Hermitian, and therefore one has to argue the existence of the line gap in the band spectrum.

-In the all considered cases, the Christoffel symbols appear as the terms breaking the Hermiticity of Hamiltonians, and therefore move the band structure to the complex plane.
+In all considered cases, the Christoffel symbols appear as the terms breaking the Hermiticity of Hamiltonians, moving the band structure to the complex plane.
 If we consider a general case, there are intersections between modes, and it is a complicated problem to define topological invariants and establish the existence of the corresponding edge states.
-However, if one considers the case where the chiral term changes sign on a geodesic, the Christoffel symbols become small (effectively, in vicinity of the geodesic the surface is flat), and one can write an explicit condition for the existence of the line gap between modes.
+However, if one considers the case where the chiral term changes sign on a geodesic, the Christoffel symbols become small (effectively, in the vicinity of the geodesic, the surface is flat), and one can write an explicit condition for the existence of the line gap between modes.

-We have seen that the effect of curvature on the structure of the bands depends on underlying physical systems.
+We have seen that the curvature's effect on the bands' structure depends on underlying physical systems.
 In some systems, such as the shallow water equations, the necessary condition for the existence of the line gap is the concurrence of a geodesic and the line of sign change of the chiral term.
-For other systems, the mentioned condition is important only for some manifolds (Maxwell's equations) or is not necessary at all, as in the case of the Dirac equations, where the line gap is present independently on curvature.
+For other systems, the mentioned condition is important only for some manifolds (Maxwell's equations) or is not necessary, as in the case of the Dirac equations, where the line gap is present independently on curvature.